strangecharacters/strangecharacters.com/content/articles/aw-yiss-breadcrumbs/index.md

 I'm trying to leave a **trail of breadcrumbs** that can get me back on track.

-These make it easier to recover from getting sidestracked.
+These make it easier to recover from getting sidetracked.

 {{< figure
     src="awyiss.png"